| 4. Material accounting policy informationand significant judgements, estimates

 these plans beyond its periodic contributions.

-benefit plan other than a defined contribution
+A defined benefit plan is a post-employmentbenefit plan other than a defined contribution

 plan.
 Under the defined benefit retirement